 - 1. Transfer applicants must be eligible to return to the last institution in which they are enrolled. - 2.
 Transfer applicants must have at least cumulative 2.0 GPA or higher. - 3.
-Transfer applicants who have earned less than thirty (30) transferable credits, must meet all first time student requirements.
-However, transfer students may be exempt from first time student requirements (high school transcripts, standardized test scores and high school courses) who fall into one of the following categories: - Applicants who were awarded the high school diploma prior to 1988 and/or are at least twenty-four (24) years. - Applicants who have earned an associate of arts, science, or fine arts. - Applicants who have completed six (6) hours of degree creditable work in the following subject areas in an accredited institution of higher education: English, mathematics, the natural sciences, the social and behavioral sciences, and a second language. - 4.
+Transfer applicants who have earned less than twenty four (24) transferable credits must meet all first time student requirements.
+However, transfer students may be exempt from first time student requirements (high school transcripts, standardized test scores and high school courses) who fall into one of the following categories: - Applicants who were awarded the high school diploma prior to 1988 and/or are at least twenty one (21) years of age. - Applicants who have earned an associate of arts or associate of science. - Applicants who have completed at least twenty four (24) transferable credits. - 4.
 Submit an official transcript from each college or university attended.
 (Sent directly to the Office of Admissions from the Registrar's Office of the previous institutions attended). - 5.
 Submit military records (if applicable). - 6.
 Submit a writing sample (recommended).